rnanosaur/rnanosaur.github.io/collections/_install/02-nanosaur.md

 This installation is designed for developers want to work with nanosaur and designed or use for teaching.
 This installation, make some extra folders to work with Isaac ROS make a default `ros_ws` workspace.

-**:warning: WARNING** This configuration is suggested for developers want to modify the nanosaur architecture and want to make improvements, if you want only design new software and work with the default nanosaur configuration this installation is **NOT** for you.
-{: .notice--warning}

 ```sh
 user-home/
 └── nanosaur/